-Ambiq and Northern Mechatronics Delivers Pre-Certified Ultra-Low Power Edge Computing LoRa BLE Connectivity for Predictive and Preventive IoT in a Single Package Module Solution
+Ambiq and Northern Mechatronics Delivers Pre-Certified Ultra-Low Power Edge Computing LoRa Bluetooth Low Energy Connectivity for Predictive and Preventive IoT in a Single Package Module Solution

-Austin, TX, December 15, 2020 / GlobeNewswire / – Ambiq today announces that Northern Mechatronics, a Canada-based manufacturer of radio frequency (RF) and wireless solutions, has chosen Apollo3 Blue microprocessor (MCU) for its latest LoRa Bluetooth 5 Low Energy Module, NM180100, a revolutionary single-package solution for IoT applications.
+Austin, TX, December 15, 2020 / GlobeNewswire / – Ambiq today announces that Northern Mechatronics, a Canada-based manufacturer of radio frequency (RF) and wireless solutions, has chosen Apollo3 Blue system on chip (SoC) for its latest LoRa Bluetooth Low Energy 5 Module, NM180100, a revolutionary single-package solution for IoT applications.